- Advising Holds

 Once the Office of the Registrar has created course combinations, all changes to Enrollment Limits (including wait lists) must be performed by the Office of the Registrar via the Schedule Change Request Form.
 The process used to combine course section sets courses to share limits and, as such, it is critical that enrollment limits are maintained centrally to ensure proper functioning during registration time.

-- Former 100g level course sections (i.e. undergraduate courses that can also be taken for graduate credit).
-Both the undergraduate and graduate subject and catalog number should be set up with the same section information listed for both (including enrollment limits).
-The Office of the Registrar will then perform a process to combine the two sections into one so that they share limits.
-Those departments who wish to manage limits separately for undergraduate and graduate offerings should contact Shannon Seehase so that we do not combine the sections and recognize the two sections as an intentional conflict when scheduling classrooms.
+"Same As" courses will be combined automatically.
+For all other combinations or hose departments who wish to manage limits separately for undergraduate and graduate offerings should contact Shannon Seehase so that we do not combine the sections and recognize the two sections as an intentional conflict when scheduling classrooms.

 - Guided Independent Study courses (GIS) - Do not delete these sections.
 These courses must be included in the Schedule of Classes so that the enrollment process can be executed within the SIS.

-- Courses offered at CUE, Allen College, HCC, etc. - These will continue to be handled as they have in the past.
-We will coordinate and confirm these offerings with you, and your department will be asked to enter the information for these sections.
+- Courses offered at CUE, Allen College, HCC, etc. We will coordinate and confirm these offerings with you, and your department will be asked to enter the information for these sections.
 The location will be OFF-CAMPUS.

 - eLearning courses that have traditionally been listed in the Schedule of Classes will continue with the same process similar to the CUE, Allen College, HCC, courses in that we will coordinate and confirm these offerings with you, and your department will be asked to enter the information for these sections.
 The delivery mode for these sections will be "Online Semester Based."
 Please attach note 0007 to alert students the course will be offered through eLearning.